 The streets are lined with white stucco buildings and lush vegetation, making it feel like you’re in the Caribbean.

-My favorite thing about Rosemary Beach is that it has cobblestone streets and has a romantic feel to it.
-It’s a stunning location!
+My favorite thing about Rosemary Beach is its cobblestone streets and the romantic feel to it.
+It’s a such a cute little town!